n8n-io/n8n-docs/docs/courses/level-two/chapter-2.md

 ## Binary data

 Up to now, you have mainly worked with text data.
-But what if you want to process data that's not text?
-For example, images or PDF files.
-This is binary data, as it's represented in the binary numeral system.
-In this form, binary data doesn't offer you useful information, so it needs to be converted into a readable form.
+But what if you want to process data that's not text, like images or PDF files?
+These types of files are represented in the binary numeral system, so they're considered binary data.
+In this form, binary data doesn't offer you useful information, so you'll need to convert it into a readable form.

 In n8n, you can process binary data with the following nodes: